valysenko/algorithms/README.md

-Implementation of algorithms and data structures
+Implementation and testing of computer science algorithms and data structures